- By 2026, almost half of US households will use smart home devices.

 IoT Security Issues

 - Public Perception: If the IoT is ever going to truly take off, this needs to be the first problem that manufacturers address.
-The 2015 Icontrol State of the Smart Home study found that 44% of all Americans were “very concerned” about the possibility of their information getting stolen from their smart home, and 27% were “somewhat concerned.”
-With that level of worry, consumers would hesitate to purchase connected devices.
+In fact, Deloitte’s 2022 Connectivity and Mobile Trends Survey found that 52% of users are worried about the security vulnerabilities of smart home devices.

 - Vulnerability to Hacking: Researchers have been able to hack into real, on-the-market devices with enough time and energy, which means hackers would likely be able to replicate their efforts.
 For example, a team of researchers at Microsoft and the University of Michigan found a plethora of holes in the security of Samsung’s SmartThings smart home platform, and the methods were far from complex.